 When considering solutions to reduce the environmental impacts of transport, it is important to first establish what drives transport demand.
 Access to efficient public transport will be of high importance in reducing demand for cars, including the provision of buses and bus priority measures in urban areas.
-Achieving change in travel mode choice to active travel can be an effective strategy to manage transport demand and so reduce NOx (and also PM) emissions.
+Achieving change in travel mode choice to active travel can be an effective strategy to manage transport demand and so reduce NOx (and particulate matter) emissions.
 Changes in travel mode may come about through incentivisation, public engagement or a regulatory scheme.
 Measures to provide information on alternative ways of travelling or encouraging lift sharing can be implemented relatively quickly compared to provision of transport infrastructure or the development and introduction of cleaner vehicles, and in many cases can be a more cost-effective approach.

-Dorset Council has a number of strategies and projects aimed at promoting active travel (cycling and walking) and public transport which are largely being implemented through the LTP.
-The largest of these was an award from DfT of £79m through its Transforming Cities Fund (TCF) scheme (jointly awarded with Bournemouth, Christchurch and Poole Council) for a programme of investment across the south east Dorset city region.
+Dorset Council has several strategies and projects aimed at promoting active travel (cycling and walking) and public transport which are largely being implemented through the local transport plan.
+The largest of these was an award from Department of Transport of £79m through its Transforming Cities Fund scheme (jointly awarded with Bournemouth, Christchurch and Poole Council) for a programme of investment across the south east Dorset city region.
 This grant, plus further money from the councils, local business groups and transport companies has given a total programme budget of £102m.
-The multi-million-pound TCF investment will fund 78 kms of new cycling and walking routes and use smart technology to provide improved bus travel options and create green travel hubs in south east Dorset, all aimed at offering environmentally friendly, safer and quicker journeys to work, education and leisure.
-The projects include bus priority at key traffic signal locations and HGV traffic management system at Longham Bridge (to avoid HGVs becoming stuck on this key freight route into/out of the conurbation), the expansion of the current bike share scheme and the introduction of E-bikes across the region (locally and partner funded), improvements to workplace/education sites 'end of trip' facilities, smart ticketing via app, safer routes to schools and bus infrastructure improvements.
-Although this will not directly impact on A35, this should encourage a significant model shift to active modes of travel, hence reduce emissions of both NO2 and PM{2.5} across the south east of Dorset, and influence the wider area.
+The multi-million-pound Transforming Cities Fund investment will fund 78 kms of new cycling and walking routes and use smart technology to provide improved bus travel options and create green travel hubs in south east Dorset, all aimed at offering environmentally friendly, safer and quicker journeys to work, education and leisure.
+The projects include bus priority at key traffic signal locations and heavy goods vehicles traffic management system at Longham Bridge (to avoid heavy goods vehicles becoming stuck on this key freight route into/out of the conurbation), the expansion of the current bike share scheme and the introduction of e-bikes across the region (locally and partner funded), improvements to workplace/education sites 'end of trip' facilities, smart ticketing via app, safer routes to schools and bus infrastructure improvements.
+Although this will not directly impact on A35, this should encourage a significant model shift to active modes of travel, hence reduce emissions of both nitrogen dioxide and particulate matter with a size of 2.5 microns or less across the south east of Dorset, and influence the wider area.

-The Carbon Action Plan for Transport8 also contains a number of measures to encourage and enable more walking and cycling through the production of local cycling and walking investment plans, related bids and initiating infrastructure delivery, along with behaviour change through communications, expansion of cycle training and an investigation of the feasibility of bike share schemes in larger settlements, some of which is being delivered through the TCF scheme.
+The carbon action plan for transport also contains a number of measures to encourage and enable more walking and cycling through the production of local cycling and walking investment plans, related bids and initiating infrastructure delivery, along with behaviour change through communications, expansion of cycle training and an investigation of the feasibility of bike share schemes in larger settlements, some of which is being delivered through the Transforming Cities Fund scheme.

-Chideock Parish Council have raised the possibility of an off road pedestrian/ cycle link between Chideock and Bridport, which may have the potential to take some traffic off the road network.
+Chideock Parish Council have raised the possibility of an off-road pedestrian/ cycle link between Chideock and Bridport, which may have the potential to take some traffic off the road network.
 The feasibility of this option will be investigated, initially by Dorset Council.